What Is an Employee Benefits Consultant?

 A benefits consultant is an employer's partner on all things benefits.
-Also commonly referred to as an employee benefits broker, these consultants build and manage benefits strategies for employers.
+Also commonly referred to as an employee benefits broker or benefits advisor, these consultants build and manage benefits strategies for employers.

 As benefits experts, consultants support their clients through every step of the benefits cycle — from healthcare renewal season, to open enrollment, to day-to-day support — to ensure that employers get the most value out of their benefits spend.